elsayed85/medical/README.md

 * admin

 ~~~
- patient can search for medcine and get the location of the clinic that have this medcine
+ * patient can search for medcine and get the location of the clinic that have this medcine
+ * patient can get location of the nearest doctor and clinic
+ * patient can make a review for clinic or doctor and show top 5 clinics and doctors in the home page for advertisment
- doctor can run tests of dna file and get results and save it in his profile
+ * doctor can run tests of dna file and get results and save it in his profile
-   doctor can add clinic or hospital
+   - doctor can add clinic or hospital
-   clinic admin can add medcines
+   - clinic admin can add medcines
- admin control all functions of the website
+ * admin control all functions of the website
 ~~~